marijana82/poke-berry-final-project/README.md

 ## ***2. General information***

 ### **React**
-Poke Berry App is a simple application built in [React](https://react.dev/), the library for web and native user interfaces.
+_Poke Berry App_ is a simple application built in [React](https://react.dev/), the library for web and native user interfaces.

 ### **PokeAPI documentation**

 This application is using [RESTful PokeAPI](https://pokeapi.co/docs/v2).

-RESTful APIs are the most commonly used APIs that use HTTP protocol to create, read, update and delete data (CRUD).
+_RESTful APIs are the most commonly used APIs that use HTTP protocol to create, read, update and delete data (CRUD)._

 ### **API key**
-PokeAPI is not using API keys, therefore no API keys are required to run the PokeBerry App.
+PokeAPI is not using API keys, therefore _no API keys are required_ to run the PokeBerry App.

 ### **Backend**
-This application is using the educational backend of Novi Hogeschool.
+This application is using the educational backend of _Novi Hogeschool_.

 >[!NOTE]
 >Please visit [Novi Hogeschool's educational backend](https://github.com/hogeschoolnovi/novi-educational-backend-documentation) for more information.